TheoH32/Runtime_Terror/2023-04-18-Binary Search.md

 - Commonly used in Competitive Programming.
 - Can be used for searching in computer graphics.
 Binary search can be used as a building block for more complex algorithms used in computer graphics, such as algorithms for ray tracing or texture mapping.
 - Can be used for searching a database.
 Binary search can be used to efficiently search a database of records, such as a customer database or a product catalog.

-## Hacks

-1. Implement binary search: Write code to implement the binary search algorithm for searching a target value in a sorted array.
-You can start with a simple implementation and then optimize it further.

-2. Count the number of occurrences of a value in a sorted array: Given a sorted array of integers and a target value, count the number of occurrences of the target value in the array.
-You can use binary search to find the first and last occurrence of the value, and then subtract their indices to get the count.

-3. Compare the performance of binary search with linear search for different array sizes.
-Understand when binary search is a better choice than linear search.
-(Make a diagram?)